 Built in 1982, by the Delaware Marine and Manufacturing of Milford, Delaware (hull #120) as the Odin for the Eklof Marine Corporation of Staten Island, New York.

-In 2011, K-Sea Transportation was acquired by Kirby Inland Transportation of Houston, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

 In 2014, the tug was acquired by Cenac Marine Services of Houma, Louisiana.
 Where she was completely rebuilt, and renamed as the Jutte Cenac.

-(Bob Mattsson, Harold E. Tartell, Larry Ludwig)
+(Robert Mattsson, Larry Ludwig)